Running the Project

 Lack of utilization of free AWS tools like Trusted Advisor and enterprise support indicates a lack of cost discipline and workload optimization.

-A 10% failure rate is common; excessively high rates suggest potential measurement errors.
+A 10% failure rate is common, excessively high rates suggest potential measurement errors.
 Review start and end points of measurements to ensure they accurately reflect customer transaction success.

 Manual monitoring is inefficient and unresponsive.
 Real-time, automated monitoring is essential for timely service issue detection and resolution.
 Stats should be used for ongoing health checks, not just periodic presentations.